Essentials

 Water

-3 gallons per person,stored in food-grade, plastic containers (You may need additional water for sanitation)
+3 gallons per person,stored in food-grade, plastic containers (You may need additional water for sanitation, so at the first sign of trouble, fill up your washing machine/and or bath tub.
+Your water heater also holds several gallons of clean water.)

 Food

-Minimum three-day supply of non-perishable food that requires no refrigeration or preparation and little or no water.
+Minimum three-day supply of non-perishable food that requires no refrigeration and little or no water in preparation.

 Dry cereal